Penkhull: The Church

 The ecclesiastical parish was created out of the parish of Stoke in 1844 when the church of St. Thomas was built.
 The church is by Scott and Moffatt.
 The Revd Thomas Webb Minton, the son of Thomas Minton and Rector of Darlington, gave the sum of £2,000 to be invested from which the interest provided an income for the Vicar.
 The aisles were added in 1892 by Edward Prioleau Warren.
 The Village Hall was built at the same time and was at that time a Church of England school for the poor.

 Music and Performing Arts

 Penkhull has a number of music and performing arts events, including annual Mystery Plays and community pantomime.
+There is also a Domesday Morris every January to celebrate good health and a successful fruit crop for the year ahead.